 General School Supplies:

-Book Bags, Chalk, College-Ruled Paper, Colored Construction Paper, Colored Pencils, Compasses, Crayons, Dry-Erase Markers, Erasers, Glue Sticks, Handheld Pencil Sharpeners, Markers, Pencils, Pencil Cases/Bags, Pens, Protractors, Rulers, Solar Calculators, and Solar Lantern Lights
+Book Bags, College-Ruled Paper, Coloured Chalk, Coloured Construction Paper, Coloured Pencils, Colouring Books, Compasses, Crayons, Drawing Pins, Dry-Erase Markers, Erasers, Glue Sticks, Handheld Pencil Sharpeners, Liquid Glue, Manila Paper, Markers, Notebooks (72 page, Lined or Squares), Pencils, Pencil Bags/Cases, Pens (Black, Blue, and Red), Press Stick, Protractors, Rulers, Solar Calculators, Solar Lantern Lights, and White Chalk

 (English) Alphabet, Math, and Word